 HURST MEADOWS AND RIVERSIDE - FOR EVERYONE, FOREVER

-The Friends of Hurst Park OPPOSE this and any development at all on Hurst Park and Meadows, as we see it as the beginning of the end for one of the few remaining natural wildlife areas on the London Thames.
+The Friends of Hurst Park OPPOSE this and any development at all on Hurst Park and Meadows, as we see it as the beginning of the end for one of the few remaining natural wildlife areas on the London Thames, with a critical function as floodplain.
 The Friends fully support the scout movement - we have members with long experience of volunteering in local scout groups, members with children in the movement and members who are scouts themselves.
 This particular proposal, however, is in the wrong place and raises many issues of grave concern.
 Some of these are identified by the Environment Agency, which recommends refusal on three grounds: flood risk; risk to nature conservation and fisheries; inadequate buffer zone to the the Thames - tap to see report here.

 This is the proposed location of the activity centre in designated Public Open Space.
 It is covenanted and held in trust for the local community by Elmbridge Borough Council through a Deed of Gift dated 1946.